MichaelNolan80/Getting-Started/README.md

 Chapter 5 - <a href="https://github.com/MichaelNolan80/MH-CH4">Passive Reconnanissance.</a>
 --
+   Lets gain and much infomation about the target with out interacting with them.

+Chapter 6 - <a href="https://github.com/MichaelNolan80/MH-AR6">Active Reconnanissance.</a>
+--
    Lets gain and much infomation about the tarket with out interacting with them.

-Security Information and Event Management (SIEM) system for log ingestion and analysis.
-Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-Telemetry generation tools to create realistic network traffic and attack scenarios.
-Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-Ref 1: Network Diagram
+Chapter 7 - <a href="https://github.com/MichaelNolan80/MH-FV7">Finding Vulnerabilities.</a>
+--
+   Lets gain and much infomation about the tarket with out interacting with them.